Back to newsMarch 16, 2026· min read

 The Active Mobility Challenge in La Chaux-de-Fonds

-Infrastructure.
-Building cycle lanes is a necessary condition for modal shift, but not sufficient on its own (Song, Preston & Ogilvie, Transportation Research Part A, 2017).
-La Chaux-de-Fonds has invested in new cycling infrastructure in recent years, along Avenue Léopold-Robert.
-Mobility data collected by Torks shows that users take these routes.
+Infrastructure first.
+Building cycle lanes is necessary, but not sufficient on its own (Song, Preston & Ogilvie, Transportation Research Part A, 2017).
+La Chaux-de-Fonds has invested in new cycling infrastructure in recent years, notably along Avenue Léopold-Robert.

-Trial.
-A Swiss programme exchanging car keys for e-bikes for two weeks reduced participants' habitual association with driving.
-The effect persisted one year after the trial, including among those who had not purchased a bike (Moser, Blumer & Hille, Environmental Research Letters, 2018).
-The IPCC cites trial programmes as a lever for modal shift in the Transport chapter of its 6th Assessment Report (AR6, WGIII, Jaramillo et al., 2022).
+Trial next.
+The IPCC explicitly cites bike trial programmes as a lever for modal shift in the Transport chapter of its 6th Assessment Report (AR6, WGIII, Jaramillo et al., 2022).

-Removing remaining barriers.
-Purchase cost, fear of theft, maintenance burden.
-The Torks subscription eliminates all three: CHF 79/month, theft insurance included, home maintenance.
+Removing remaining barriers, finally.
+Purchase cost, fear of theft, maintenance burden: three obstacles that the Torks subscription eliminates in a single package — CHF 79/month, theft insurance and home maintenance included.

-The Challenge combines these three levers in a single operation.
+The Active Mobility Challenge combines these three levers in a single operation.

 Results